 Vehicle financing terms can be overwhelmingly technical, especially when you’re trying to track down a competitive rate.
-One of the most common terms you’ll encounter is O.A.C. (on approved credit).
+One of the most common terms you’ll encounter is OAC (on approved credit).
 Understanding this phrase and how it plays into the automobile financing industry can help you save time and money.
-This breakdown details everything you need to know about O.A.C., so you can use your credit to the best advantage possible.

-The term O.A.C is shorthand for the phrase, “On Approved Credit”.
-It comes up frequently when you peruse vehicles through a dealership, whether for a pre-owned or new ride.
-When you’re looking through vehicles and you see those enticingly low-interest rates, check for O.A.C requirements.
+The term OAC is shorthand for the phrase, “On Approved Credit”.
+It comes up frequently when you peruse vehicles through a dealership.
+Whether you’re looking at new vehicles in person or searching for used cars online with a retailer like Clutch.
+When you’re looking through vehicles and you see those enticingly low-interest rates, check for OAC requirements.
 Dealerships use this to highlight the most competitive rate available for a vehicle.
 It enables them to draw attention to low prices, while subtly noting that the cost is contingent on credit.
-When dealerships offer to finance, they typically disclaim that it is O.A.C, meaning you must meet their credit standards to access that car loan.
+When dealerships offer to finance, they typically disclaim that it is OAC, meaning you must meet their credit standards to access that car loan.

-In order to qualify for O.A.C financing, you must meet the criteria of the dealership from which you are aiming to purchase a car.
+In order to qualify for OAC financing, you must meet the criteria of the dealership from which you are aiming to purchase a car.
 Some set the criteria to credit scores over 750 with a low debt-to-income ratio.
-Other dealers will make loans more accessible, lowering the threshold and offering a few approaches to obtain the financing.
-To get started with O.A.C financing, there are some standard expectations.
+Other dealers will make loans more accessible, lowering the threshold and offering a few approaches to obtain OAC financing.
+To get started with OAC financing, there are some standard expectations.
 Understanding these helps you prepare.

 A Reasonable Credit Score

-In order to be accepted for O.A.C, the dealership will run a credit check to look for red flags.
+In order to be accepted for OAC financing, the dealership will run a credit check to look for red flags.
 If you have solid credit, then it should not be an issue.
 However, if your credit is subpar, then it can be more challenging to access this financing.
-Your credit is managed through two Canadian credit companies: TransUnion and Equifax.
-These companies track your finances and provide a three-number metric that represents your merit as a borrower.
+Be sure to check your credit before applying for OAC financing.

 Special Offers And Deals